deepthi1107/Cluster_classification/README.md

 # Cluster_classification
-- clustering is a unsupervised machine learning algorithm.
+- Clustering is a unsupervised machine learning algorithm.